Presidio mutiny: The protest

 The protest was carried out during the morning formation on Monday the 14th.
 Twenty-eight prisoners broke ranks and sat in the grass, singing "We Shall Overcome".
 One of them returned to ranks when challenged, but the remainder continued to sing, with Pawlowski reading a list of demands.
 After the first orders to disperse were ignored, the camp commandant came and read the articles of mutiny.
-Randy Rowland recalled later that fire trucks pulled up around them.
+One of the protesters, Randy Rowland recalled later that fire trucks pulled up around them.
 He said, "We didn't know it at the time but later we found out they told the firemen to squirt us, and the firemen said no, we fight fires, we don't do this shit."
 Eventually the protest was broken up by military police in riot gear with "gas masks and their big sticks."
 They removed the protesters one at a time.